Another perfect night by Williams lifts Celtics over Rockets

+BOSTON (AP) — Something about playing the Houston Rockets brings out the best in Celtics big man Robert Williams.

+And it was exactly the spark Boston needed to break out of a recent slump.

-BOSTON (AP) — Jayson Tatum scored 26 points, Robert Williams had a career-high 20 points, nine rebounds and eight assists, and the Boston Celtics rolled to a 118-102 win over the Houston Rockets on Friday night.
+Williams had a career-high 20 points, nine rebounds and eight assists, Jayson Tatum scored 26 and the Celtics rolled to a 118-102 win over the Houston Rockets on Friday night.

+“I’m learning my spots, learning where I’m going to score,” said Williams, who hit all nine of his field goal attempts, marking the second time this month he was perfect from the floor against the Rockets.
+He had 16 points and 13 rebounds on 7-of-7 shooting in Boston’s 134-107 win at Houston on March 14.

+“Obviously, I’m getting way more comfortable with the minutes I play.
+I feel like if it stays that way I’m just going to be better,” he added.

 Trade deadline acquisition Evan Fournier hit a career-best seven 3-pointers to finish with 23 points, and Jaylen Brown scored 22 to help the Celtics snap a two-game skid.